 - Take and pass the NCLEX-RN exam to become licensed in your state.

 - Work in the nursing field to gain experience.
 For those who wish to undertake the next step of certification, you'll need at least 1,000 hours of practice within the core specialties over the previous two years.
 You may wish to work in a position related to your interest in esthetics.
 This could include dermatology, plastic surgery, oncology, mental health, or trauma wards.

 - Although there is no required certification to work as a nurse in the field of esthetics, registered nurses may choose to obtain a Certified Aesthetic Nurse Specialist (CANS) certification through the Plastic Surgical Nursing Certification Board (PSNCB).
 This certification requires renewal every three years.

-You don't need to be an esthetician before earning your nursing degree to become a nurse esthetician.
-However, becoming a nurse esthetician is not an uncommon path for estheticians and other beauty professionals to take.
+Remember, you are not required to go to esthetician school and get an esthetician license along with earning your nursing degree to become a nurse esthetician.
+However, becoming a nurse esthetician is not an uncommon path for experienced estheticians and other beauty professionals to take by going back to nursing school.
 The opposite is also true, with people often transitioning from nursing to beauty.